Butterfly Network Inc. (BFLY) vs. Its Peers: A Comparison

 B. Riley Securities gave a rating of “Buy” to BFLY, setting the target price at $9.50 in the report published on October 04th of the previous year.

-During the last 5 trading sessions, BFLY remain unchanged, which changed the moving average for the period of 200-days by -41.93% in comparison to the 20-day moving average, which settled at $1.9170.
-In addition, Butterfly Network Inc. saw -23.98% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BFLY rose by +39.02%, which changed the moving average for the period of 200-days by -27.62% in comparison to the 20-day moving average, which settled at $1.94.
+In addition, Butterfly Network Inc. saw -7.32% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading